Quantum Brownian Motion as a Classical Stochastic Process in Phase Space

 \section{Wigner Picture and the Classical-Quantum Correspondence}

-The full Hamiltonian of the Caldeira-Leggett model is quadratic in both the particle and bath coordinates.
+Consider external potential $V(x)$ which is no more than quadratic.
+Thus the full Hamiltonian of the Caldeira-Leggett model is quadratic in both the particle and bath coordinates.
 This fundamental property leads to a profound simplification in the phase-space description of the quantum dynamics: the quantum Liouville equation for the Wigner function of the total system is formally identical to the classical Liouville equation for the joint probability distribution in phase space \cite{Weiss_2012}.

 Wigner function is defined by